Data updated April 3, 2025

 Who leads the Department of Education?

-ED is headed by the secretary of Education, who is nominated by the president, confirmed by the Senate, and then sworn into office.
-They are one of the 15 cabinet members who serve at the president's discretion.
-This appointed position typically ends when the appointee resigns, is replaced, or when a new president takes office and appoints their own cabinet.
-Some cabinet members serve temporarily during transitions between administrations.
+The Department of Education is led by the secretary of Education, who is nominated by the president, confirmed by the Senate, and then sworn into office.
+The secretary of education is a cabinet-level position, making them one of the 15 members who serve at the discretion of the president.
+The position typically ends when the appointee resigns, is replaced, or when a new president takes office and appoints their own cabinet.
+Some secretaries may serve temporarily during administrative transitions.

 Methodology